 And now, thanks to a faulty vacuum cleaner, even more of her is gone.

-Sadly, the Trust is rebuilding her after the fire as a tourist attraction, replacing damaged elements, pretending that nothing has happened.
-Worse still, they are hoisting her up into the air like a Disneyworld Peter Pan pirate ship.
+Sadly, the Trust is rebuilding her after the fire as a tourist attraction, replacing damaged elements, pretending that nothing has happened, and are hoisting her up into the air like a Disneyworld Peter Pan pirate ship.
 That is fake.

 She was all ship.
 Her spirit and that of her age should be conserved too, not just her fabric.

 She could be lifted just enough to correct the sagging that has resulted from having all her weight on her keel for so long.
 She could be placed alongside the port wall of the drydock, with visitor access to view her hull the other side.
-A transparent 'sea' could still be fitted there, with all-weather facilities under.
 The port side could be a timber dock, made of timbers of her time from one of the many ports she visited.
 Access to her deck could then be by gangplank through the taffrail sections used for access throughout her life, and could even be handicap-accessible without destruction of fabric.
-As the only surviving extreme clipper with full stunsails, she could have all her working lines installed, not just a few as at present, to show dramatically to all who visit the skill required of an able seaman, to correct the dismissive port landlubbers' distortions of those who sailed her and her contemporaries.
+As the only surviving extreme clipper with full stunsails, she could have all her working lines installed, not just a few as at present, to show dramatically to all who visit the skill required of an able seaman, to correct the dismissive landlubbers' distortions of those who sailed her and her contemporaries.

 other notes on family history